top of page

 macOS Safari

 Unfortunately, I have bad news.
-I tried a few different methods to configure Safari's home page using Intune, but all of them were unsuccessful.
-If you are able to figure it out, please let us know how down below in the comments; we'd love to learn!
+I tried different methods to configure Safari's home page using Intune, but all were unsuccessful on macOS devices running macOS 13+ with Apple's Silicon chip.
+If you can figure it out, please let us know how down below in the comments; we'd love to learn!

 Cover Image by Freepik